nikku/didi/README.md

 #### `factory(token, factoryFn)`

 The injector produces the instance by calling `factoryFn` without any context.
-It uses the factory's return value.
+It uses the factory's return value:

 ```js
 const module = {